offthewallace/Summer-2017/README.md

 # Summer-2017

-Summer Research for birds species classcification and birds location detection with Dr.Barnett
+Summer Research of machine learning method for birds species classification and birds location detection with Dr.Barnett

+The program is written by Python and Keras as deep learning tool.
+The backend is Tensorflow and trained in Amazon-EC2.

-I used convolutional neural network to indentify the birds species of given image dataset and detect .
+I used convolutional neural network to identify the birds species of given image dataset and detect the positions of the birds by FRCNN implementation .
+The accuracy is over 97 percent for bird species classification and over 85 percent for predicting the location of bounding box for birds detection in the given images.

 train_CNN.py: